THE leader of Barnet Council has pledged to “drive forward the Future Shape agenda” after naming her reshuffled inner circle at a meeting last night.

 “I want local people to be at the heart of everything we do.
 With the current tough economic climate there will be many difficult decisions to make in the months and years ahead.

 “I'm confident with my new team we will be able to guide the council through this challenging period and make sure that the borough emerges even stronger than before."

-Councillor Brian Coleman has been brought back into the fold after his year as Mayor, taking the environment and transport portfolio from Councillor Daniel Thomas who has been shifted to resources and performance.
+Councillor Brian Coleman has been brought back into the fold after his year as Mayor, taking the environment and transport portfolio from Councillor Daniel Thomas who has been shifted to resources

 The London Assembly member said his priority would be “roads, roads, roads and roads", while Cllr Thomas admitted “there will be some tough choices ahead” but pledged to achieve value for money.